bezysoftware/autosats/README.md

-# auto-sats
+# AutoSats
-Automatically accumulate bitcoin &amp; withdraw it from exchanges to your wallet.
+Periodically buy Bitcoin.
+Withdraw it to your wallet.
+Automatically on your own node.

+## What is DCA?

+## How does AutoSats help with that?